Battle of the Brokerages: Robinhood vs. TD Ameritrade – Unmasked & Unbiased Review

 |Trading Fees||No fees for stocks and options||No fees for stocks & options|

 |Account Types||Taxable brokerage|

 What is TD Ameritrade?

-TD Ameritrade is a full-service brokerage that provides trading and investing services for more than 11 million customers with over $1 trillion in assets.
+TD Ameritrade is a full-service brokerage providing trading and investing services for over 11 million customers with over $1 trillion in assets.